jpquast/Automated_QC_of_MQ_data/README.md

 You do not need to also add the proteome fasta file into the same folder but you should know where it is.
 You will be promted to choose the file once you start running the script.

-`*_proteome.fasta`: File containing informaition about every protein in the desired proteom.
+`*_proteome.fasta`: File containing informaition about every protein in the desired proteome.
 Contains Uniprot ID's and sequence.

 **Note:** This does not seem to work on MacOS due to a different behaviour of Rmarkdown documents.
 You can still manually run `file.choose()` and select the fasta file.
 The path will be the output.
 In line 79, replace `file.choose(".")` with that path.